About Us

 The SourceBook offers an extensive online review of events, providing several key advantages.
 You can scroll through an unlimited number of web pages to find more information than any other source offers.

 Additionally, the resource is instantly updatable.
 We can refresh the information in real-time.
-For example, if an event organizer changes their show dates or application deadlines, our online format allows us to immediately update the database that subscribers see.
+For example, if an event organizer changes their show dates or application deadlines, our online format allows us to immediately update the listing that subscribers see.

-We also have plans to further develop the value added of AFSB to its subscribers with the goal of helping new artists who are starting out and seasoned artists looking to expand and hone in their seasonal calendar.
+We also have plans to further develop the value added of AFSB to its subscribers with the goal of helping new artists who are starting out and seasoned artists looking to expand and hone their seasonal calendar.

 How does the SourceBook do all this?

-Wendy and Pete analyze this information and present their findings to subscribers in the annual "Editor's Commentary" on each of the shows in our "Top 600 Events" list.
+Wendy and our Field Editor analyze this information and present their findings to subscribers in the annual "Editor's Commentary" on each of the shows in our "Top 600 Events" list.
 This is a daunting task involving hundreds of hours of reading and summarizing thousands of reports from artists like you.
 By drawing from a vast pool of exhibitors' feedback, we gain valuable insights into today's art fair marketplace.

 After more than 32 years, why is the SourceBook still relevant?